Standards make cities smarter

-IEC, ISO and ITU are happy to announce Gabriel Hernández from Mexico is winner of the video contest.
+IEC, ISO and ITU are happy to announce Gabriel Hernández from Mexico is winner of the World Standards Day 2017 video competition.

 Hernández, who lives in Guadalajara, Mexico is passionate about technology and innovation.
 With a background in engineering in multimedia communications, he currently leads the multimedia team of a certification body.